zama-ai/concrete/docs/user/howto/use_quantization.md

-# Using Quantization in Concrete Numpy
+# Using Quantization in **Concrete Numpy**

-In this section we detail some usage of [quantization](../explanation/quantization.md) as implemented in Concrete.
+In this section we detail some usage of [quantization](../explanation/quantization.md) as implemented in **Concrete**.

 ## Quantization Basics

-Concrete Numpy implements some basic concepts of quantization.
+**Concrete Numpy** implements some basic concepts of quantization.
 The very basic purpose of it is to convert floating point values to integers.
 We can apply such conversion using `QuantizedArray` available in `concrete.quantization`.

 `QuantizedArray` takes 2 arguments:
 - `n_bits` that defines the precision of the quantization.
-Currently, `n_bits` is limited to 7, due to some ConcreteLib limits.
+Currently, `n_bits` is limited to 7, due to some **Concrete Library** limits.
 - `values` that will be converted to integers

 ```python